Commonly, low flying refers to any flight at or below 500 feet AGL that may be practised only in designated low flying zones.

 The benefits are as follows.

 Flap increases the lift and drag and adversely affects the L/D ratio.
 The increased lift results in a decreased stall speed, allowing safe flight at the lower airspeed.
 The adversely affected L/D ratio means a relatively high power setting must be used to maintain straight and level flight.
+Use of flap has the added advantage of achieving a lower nose attitude for enhanced visibility.

-Maintaining the rpm in the normal range means that the continuous use of carburettor heat is not required, and operating temperatures and pressures should remain within their normal ranges.
+Maintaining the RPM in the normal range means that the continuous use of carburettor heat is not required, and operating temperatures and pressures should remain within their normal ranges.
 However, prolonged use of this configuration may lead to increasing oil temperature.

 Power also reduces the stall speed and provides slipstream.
 Slipstream not only provides additional effectiveness to the rudder and elevator (for most aeroplanes) but also helps to clear the windscreen in drizzle.